thejcannon/thejcannon.me/now.md

+---
-# What am I doing now?
+title: What am I doing now?

-This page exists to allow you to "catch-up" on what's been happening since we last met/chatted/whatever.
+subtitle: This page exists to allow you to "catch-up" on what's been happening since we last met/chatted/whatever.
+---

 # Family